pymeasure.adapters

 Adapter base class

-class pymeasure.adapters.Adapter(preprocess_reply=None, log=None, **kwargs)
+class pymeasure.adapters.Adapter(log=None, **kwargs)

 Base class for Adapter child classes, which adapt between the Instrument object and the connection, to allow flexible use of different connection techniques.